matthewjackowski/pelican-dockerfile/README.md

 Some sane requirements have been pre-built into the image.

-The repository with the Dockerfile can be found here: https://github.com/matthewjackowski/pelican-dockerfile
+The DockerHub repository can be found here: https://hub.docker.com/r/mjjacko/pelican/

 ![Using the image](http://i.giphy.com/l41Yhz2wayIiyCyQM.gif)